GraphSAINT/GraphSAINT/README.md

 First of all, please compile cython samplers (see above).

-We suggest looking through the available tensorflow command line flags defined in `./graphsaint/globals.py`.
-By properly setting the flags, you can maximize CPU utilization in the sampling step (by telling the number of available cores), select the directory to place log files, and turn on / off Tensorboard, etc.
+We suggest looking through the available command line arguments defined in `./graphsaint/globals.py` (shared by both the Tensorflow and PyTorch versions).
+By properly setting the flags, you can maximize CPU utilization in the sampling step (by telling the number of available cores), select the directory to place log files, and turn on / off loggers (Tensorboard, Timeline, ...), etc.

 *NOTE*: For all methods compared in the paper (GraphSAINT, GCN, GraphSAGE, FastGCN, S-GCN, AS-GCN, ClusterGCN), sampling or clustering is **only** performed during training.
 To obtain the validation / test set accuracy, we run the full batch GCN on the full graph (training + validation + test nodes), and calculate F1 score only for the validation / test nodes.

 For simplicity of implementation, during validation / test set evaluation, we perform layer propagation using the full graph adjacency matrix.
 For Amazon or Yelp, this may cause memory issue for some GPUs.
-If an out-of-memory error occurs, please use the `--cpu_eval` flag to force the val / test set evaluation to take place on CPU (the minibatch training will still be performed on GPU).
+If an out-of-memory error occurs, please use the `--cpu_eval` flag (currently only available for Tensorflow version) to force the val / test set evaluation to take place on CPU (the minibatch training will still be performed on GPU).
 See below for other Flags.

 To run the code on CPU

-`./run_graphsaint.sh <dataset_name> <path to train_config yml> --gpu -1`
+`python -m graphsaint.<tensorflow/pytorch>_version.train --data_prefix ./data/<dataset_name> --train_config <path to train_config yml> --gpu -1`

 To run the code on GPU

-`./run_graphsaint.sh <dataset_name> <path to train_config yml> --gpu <GPU number>`
+`python -m graphsaint.<tensorflow/pytorch>_version.train --data_prefix ./data/<dataset_name> --train_config <path to train_config yml> --gpu <GPU number>`

 For example `--gpu 0` will run on the first GPU.
 Also, use `--gpu <GPU number> --cpu_eval` to make GPU perform the minibatch training and CPU to perform the validation / test evaluation.